 Doctor of Law Enforcement with CCES (CRICOS #0707678G)

-CSU’s Doctor of Law Enforcement and Security provides a research professional doctorate designed to suit individual educational and professional development requirements of law enforcement and national security personnel.
+Charles Sturt University’s Doctor of Law Enforcement and Security provides a research professional doctorate designed to suit individual educational and professional development requirements of law enforcement and national security personnel.

 About the Course